Summary of Product Characteristics Updated 01-Feb-2021 | Norgine Limited

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via Yellow Card Scheme Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

-Iron overdosage is dangerous and can be life-threatening in young children, requiring immediate attention.
+Iron overdose is dangerous and can be life-threatening in children, infants and toddlers requiring immediate attention.

 Symptoms of iron overdose

 Early signs and symptoms include nausea, vomiting, abdominal pain and diarrhoea.
 The vomit and stools may be grey or black.
 In mild cases early features improve but in more serious cases there may be evidence of hypoperfusion (cool peripheries and hypotension), metabolic acidosis and systemic toxicity.
 In serious cases there can be recurrence of vomiting and gastrointestinal bleeding, up to 12 hours after ingestion.
 Shock can result from hypovolaemia or direct cardiotoxicity.
 Evidence of hepatocellular necrosis appears at this stage with jaundice, bleeding, hypoglycaemia, encephalopathy and positive anion gap metabolic acidosis.
 Poor tissue perfusion may lead to renal failure.
 Rarely, gastric scarring causing stricture or pyloric stenosis (alone or in combination) may lead to partial or complete bowel obstruction 2-5 weeks after ingestion.